ws-rush/prisma-slides/slides.md

 ## one to many: user can have many posts, but post have one author

+>there is types for one-to-many relations, like:
+>- attribute relation
+>- link relation

 ```js
 model User {
 	id	Int	@id @default(autoincrement())